zufuliu/llvm-utils/readme.md

 ## LLVM for Visual Studio 2010, 2012, 2013 and 2015
 Assume `MB_PATH` is the MSBuild path for Visual C++ (e.g.: `C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0` or `C:\Program Files\MSBuild\Microsoft.Cpp\v4.0`), please manually copy `VS2017\LLVM` and related folders under `VS2015` to following target paths.

 `VS2015\install.bat` (based on install script for [LLVM 6.0.1](http://releases.llvm.org/download.html#6.0.1)) can be used to install MSBuild script for Visual Studio 2010, 2012, 2013 and 2015.
-Install to AppVeyor build image is similar to VS2017.

 ### Visual Studio 2015
 The Platform Toolset is "LLVM for Visual Studio 2015 (v140)" (`LLVM_v140`) and "LLVM for Visual Studio 2015 - Windows XP (v140_xp)" (`LLVM_v140_xp`).